zer0fl4g/Nanomite/readme.md

 + added Single Step Tracer
 + added memory dumper
 + removed error message if you cancel the file selection

+####Notes:
+	- Single Step Tracer
+		- only a part is displayed in the window.
+Use mouse scroll to navigate (will be improved)
+	- MemoryDumper
+		- RightClick in MemoryView or HeapView shows you the option to dump the selected segment.

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)